Denticity: Classes

+High denticity ligands

+Larger ions, such as the lanthanides, Ca2+, and Ba2+ prefer coordination numbers greater than 6.
+For firmly binding these ions, ligands of denticity greater than six are often used.
+One example is the triaminopentacarboxylate derived from pentetic acid (HO2CH2N(CH2N(CH2CO2H)2)2.
+A related ligand is 1,4,7,10-tetraazacyclododecane-1,4,7,10-tetraacetate (DOTA).

 Stability constants

 In general, the stability of a metal complex correlates with the denticity of the ligands, which can be attributed to the chelate effect.
 Polydentate ligands such as hexa- or octadentate ligands tend to bind metal ions more strongly than ligands of lower denticity, primarily due to entropic factors.
 Stability constants are a quantitative measure to assess the thermodynamic stability of coordination complexes.